SolidBlock-cn/extshape/UpdateLog-en.md

 # Update log

+### 2.0.7

+- Fixed the issue that when some mods are installed crashes happen because of inventories.

+### 2.0.5

+- Fixed the issue of incompatibility with Blockus.

+### 2.0.4

+- Modified the piston behavior of blocks to match base blocks.
+Pressure plates and buttons of unmovable blocks are unmovable, and other pressure plates and buttons will be destroyed by piston.
+- Modified the note block instrument to match vanilla.
+The note block instrument of blocks (except button) is same to the base block, but the note block instrument is always harp (the default instrument).
+- To match the vanilla behavior, buttons will not display colors in map.
+- For Blockus mod: fixed the issue of missing stairs, slabs and walls for concrete blocks.

+### 2.0.3

+- Fixed the issue that some blocks lack tags such as `minecraft:mineable/pickaxe`.
+- Fixed the issue that walls of non-`mineable/pickaxe` blocks are pickaxe-mineable.
+- Fixed the correct recipes of slabs and stairs of pattered wools in Blockus mod.
+- Fixed the issue that some blocks of pattered wools in Blockus are not shears-mineable.
+- Fixed the issue that herringbone cherry planks blocks cannot be charred into relevant charred planks blocks.
+- Fixed the identifying of mining tools of blocks during data generation.
+- For versions 1.20 and above, ore blocks can now be crafted into Blockus ore brick blocks.

+### 2.0.2

+- Adapt to new version Blockus mod.
+- Fixed the issue that vertical stairs have the incorrect tag `extshape:vertical_slabs` instead of `extshape:vertical_stairs`.
+- Adjusted the way item groups are modified.
+- Modified the loot table of variants of Stars Block and Nether Star Block in Blockus mod.

 ### 2.0.0
 - Adapted to new version of Better Runtime Resource Packs.
 - Fixed the issue that some bedrock blocks occupy the empty loot table.